kedro-org/kedro-plugins/CONTRIBUTING.md

 Take a look at some of our [contribution suggestions on the Kedro GitHub Wiki](https://github.com/kedro-org/kedro/wiki/Contribute-to-Kedro)!

+## Which plugin contributions are likely to be accepted?

+Dataset contributions to the [Kedro-Datasets](https://github.com/kedro-org/kedro-plugins/tree/main/kedro-datasets) plugin are the most frequently accepted, since they do not require any changes to the framework itself.

+However, we do not discourage contributions to any of the other [Kedro-Plugins](https://github.com/kedro-org/kedro-plugins) or the framework or `Kedro-Viz`.
+As a guide, contributions based on existing issues from the Kedro team, or issues that the team has deemed useful, are most likely to be accepted.
+Any contributions that affect fundamental changes to the Kedro Framework would require discussion first.
+In this case, we recommend opening an issue instead of a pull request.

+Make sure to check out the contributing guides for [Kedro-Docker](https://github.com/kedro-org/kedro-plugins/blob/main/kedro-docker/CONTRIBUTING.md) and [Kedro-Airflow](https://github.com/kedro-org/kedro-plugins/blob/main/kedro-airflow/CONTRIBUTING.md) if you intend to contribute to those specific plugins.

 ## Join the Technical Steering Committee
 Kedro is an incubating project in [LF AI & Data](https://lfaidata.foundation/), a sub-organisation within the Linux Foundation that focuses on open innovation within the data and AI space.